 - 1. From the Configuration category, select Operation Settings. - 2.
-On the Certificates tab, set the following: - Derived credential revocation check offset set to the number of days after issuing derived credentials that you want MyID to check the original credentials. - 3.
-Click Save changes.
+On the Certificates tab, set the following: - Derived credential revocation check offset set to the number of days after issuing derived credentials that you want MyID to check the original credentials. - Derived Credential Revocation Check Interval set to the number of hours between repeated checks of the original credentials.
+By default this is 0, which means that the check is not repeated.